The RSPB reserve hub in Loch Lomond is inviting local residents, businesses, and visitors to be part of shaping its future.

 The RSPB have a long history of delivering projects on sites which work for both people and wildlife, at a range of different scales and in a variety of ways.
 The RSPB Loch Lomond team have been gathering feedback from visitors since they first opened their doors in 2012 and are using this to help them deliver a longer term vision.

-The information event will be open to anyone interested in providing their feedback on the future developments of the existing facilities and future plans for the site, which could include:
+Paula Baker, Reserve Manager at RSPB Loch Lomond is keen for feedback on the future developments of the existing facilities and future plans for the site, which could include:

 - Loop paths to create circular routes